graphql/graphql-spec/spec/Section 7 -- Response.md

 extend the protocol however they see fit, and hence there are no additional restrictions on its contents.
 When the response of the GraphQL operation is a response stream, implementors may send subsequent response maps containing only `hasNext` and `extensions` entries.
-Stream payloads may also contain an entry with the key `extensions`, also reserved for implementors to extend the protocol however they see fit.
+Defer and Stream payloads may also contain an entry with the key `extensions`, also reserved for implementors to extend the protocol however they see fit.

 To ensure future changes to the protocol do not break existing services and clients, the top level response map must not contain any entries other than the